zhunki/Superion/README.md

 Superion is a fuzzer which extends the famous AFL (http://lcamtuf.coredump.cx/afl/) to support structured inputs such as JavaScript and XML.
 The paper "Superion: Grammar-Aware Greybox Fuzzing" is accepted by ICSE 2019 (https://2019.icse-conferences.org/track/icse-2019-Technical-Papers#event-overview).

 Superion mainly adds a mutation strategy to AFL.
-The mutation strategy first parses a input into Abstract Syntax Tree(AST)  and then randomly choose another input from AFL’s queue and also parse it into AST.
-A sub tree of the target input can be replaced by another sub tree ether from target input itself or randomly chosen supplementary sample.
-Therefore, hundreds of new samples are generated and executed to find new path in tested programs.
+The mutation strategy first parses an input into Abstract Syntax Tree(AST)  and then randomly choose another input from AFL’s queue and also parse it into AST.
+A sub tree of the target input can be replaced by another sub tree either from target input itself or randomly chosen supplementary sample.
+Therefore, hundreds of new samples are generated and executed to find a new path in tested programs.

-The parsing ability of Superion is provided by ANTLR (https://www.antlr.org/), which can automatically generates a parser given the grammar file.
+The parsing ability of Superion is provided by ANTLR (https://www.antlr.org/), which can automatically generate a parser given the grammar file.

 ## Some harmless POCs